 How long has it held a Michelin star?
 Sketch: Lecture Room & Library gained its first Michelin star in 2005, before being upgraded to two Michelin stars in 2012.
 The restaurant has held three Michelin stars since 2019.

 Book now: Sketch Lecture Room & Library

 Three Michelin star restaurants Berkshire

-The only other area of the UK to boast restaurants with three Michelin star status is Bray in Berkshire.
+There are few areas in the UK to boast restaurants with three Michelin star status, but one of them is Bray in Berkshire.
 This leafy suburb packs a serious punch when it comes to fine-dining, so check out its duo of three Michelin star restaurants below.

 The Fat Duck, Bray

 What: Heston Blumenthal burst on to the UK’s restaurant scene with a unique brand of often intriguing and sometimes bizarre flavour combinations.
 Amidst all of that theatre and spectacle though, is some seriously skilled cooking.
 Much-loved dishes at The Fat Duck include ‘cereal’ boxes full of crispy grains and jellies, as well as whisky-flavoured gummy sweets.
-Of course, this unique kind of immersive experience comes at a cost, with dinner here setting diners back a whopping £325.
-If you’ve got the cash though, there’s no denying that this is a once-in-a-lifetime dining experience, full of culinary wizardry and a real sense of fun.
+Of course, this unique kind of immersive experience comes at a cost, but if you have the cash, there’s no denying that this is a once-in-a-lifetime dining experience, full of culinary wizardry and a real sense of fun.

 Where: 1 High Street, SL6 2AQ

 How long has it held a Michelin star?
 The Fat Duck initially gained a Michelin star in 1999.
 In 2002, the restaurant was upgraded to two Michelin stars, before achieving three Michelin stars in 2004.
 The restaurant lost its three-star status in 2015 during renovation work, but regained the award in 2017.

 The Waterside Inn, Bray